Narsobawadi: Festivals celebrated in Temple

-Location and transportation
+Location and transport

 Narasimhawadi is a small town located at the banks of Krishna River.
 It is about 3 km from Shirol Taluka.
 Kurundawad is the nearest town and is about 2 km away.
 Medical City, Miraj is at a distance of 19 km.
 State transport bus depot is located close to the temple premises.

 Narasimhawadi may be reached by state transport buses that available from Jaysingpur and Kolhapur.

 Nearest railway station is Jaysingpur which is about 17 km from this place.

 There are state transport buses connecting nearby cities.
 There are share jeeps and private vehicles available too.

 The typical distances from major cities in Maharashtra are: